jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/intro.md

 In @boardname@, ``||scene:tile maps||`` provide an easy way to design two dimensional maps.

+In this activity, students will:
+* Edit a tile map
+* Personalize the tiles in the tile map
+* "Decorate" a house

-## Concept: editing a tile map
+## Concept: Editing a tile map

 The tile map uses an image to represent a game space that is often much larger than the visible game screen.

-Each pixel in a tile map image translates to and area of 16x16 pixels on the 150x120 pixel game screen.
+Each pixel in a tile map image translates to and area of 16x16 pixels on the 160x120 pixel game screen.

 A ``|scene:tile map|`` is called a "Map" because it "maps" a tile map color to image that is stored as a tile.